MUHAMMAD-HAMMAD2K04/VERILOG_PRACTICE/README.md

 8. Run simulation: use `run <time>` in the Transcript (e.g., `run 200ns`) or press the Run buttons.
 9. Analyze waveform: zoom, measure, and take screenshots if needed.
 10. Iterate: change `design.v` → recompile → re-run.
 Use assertions in the testbench for automated checks.

+## Contribution

+Contributions are welcome!
+Feel free to open PRs for new topics, better explanations, or additional exercises.

+---

+Happy Coding and Learning!

+ALL THE BEST!!